ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 not currently configured to run at 3-km.
 In addition, users will have much fewer computational constraints when running with the 13-km and 25-km domains.

-The ``RRFS_CONUS_3km`` domain is shown in :numref:`Figure %s <RRFS_CONUS_3km>`.
-Note that while it is possible to initialize the FV3-LAM with coarser external model data when using the ``RRFS_CONUS_3km`` domain, it is generally advised to use model data that has a similar resolution to the predefined grid.
+The boundary of the ``RRFS_CONUS_3km`` domain is shown in :numref:`Figure %s <RRFS_CONUS_3km>` (in red).
-In addition, this domain is ideal for running the ``FV3_RRFS_v1alpha`` SDF, since it was specifically created for convection-allowing scales, and is the precursor to the operational physics suite that will be used in the RRFS.
+Note that while it is possible to initialize the FV3-LAM with coarser external model data when using the ``RRFS_CONUS_3km`` domain, it is generally advised to use external model data that has a resolution similar to that of the native FV3-LAM (predefined) grid.
+In addition, this grid is ideal for running the ``FV3_RRFS_v1alpha`` SDF, since it was specifically created for convection-allowing scales, and is the precursor to the operational physics suite that will be used in the RRFS.

-As can be seen in :numref:`Figure %s <RRFS_CONUS_3km>`, the write component domain (in blue) sits just inside the computational domain (in red).
+As can be seen in :numref:`Figure %s <RRFS_CONUS_3km>`, the boundary of the write-component grid (in blue) sits just inside the computational domain (in red).
 This extra grid is required because the post-processing utility (UPP) is currently unable to process data on the native FV3 gnomonic grid (in red).
-Therefore, model data are converted to a Lambert conformal grid (the write component grid) in order for UPP to read in and correctly process the data.
+Therefore, model data are interpolated to a Lambert conformal grid (the write component grid) in order for UPP to read in and correctly process the data.

-The ``RRFS_CONUS_13km`` domain (:numref:`Fig. %s <RRFS_CONUS_13km>`) also covers the full CONUS, but due to its coarser resolution, and the need to remain within the HRRR domain, areas of the contiguous United States, such as Northern Washington, Southern Texas, and the Florida Keys, are closer to the boundaries of the grid than in the ``RRFS_CONUS_3km`` domain.
+The ``RRFS_CONUS_13km`` grid (:numref:`Fig. %s <RRFS_CONUS_13km>`) also covers the full CONUS, but due to its coarser resolution, and the need to remain within the HRRR domain, areas of the contiguous United States, such as Northern Washington, Southern Texas, and the Florida Keys, are closer to the boundaries of the grid than in the ``RRFS_CONUS_3km`` grid.
 This grid is meant to be run with the ``FV3_GFS_v15p2`` SDF.

 .. _RRFS_CONUS_13km:

 .. figure:: _static/RRFS_CONUS_13km.sphr.native_wrtcmp.png

-   *The RRFS_CONUS_13km grid with computational domain in red and write component domain in blue.*
+   *The boundary of the RRFS_CONUS_13km computational grid (red) and corresponding write-component grid (blue).*

 The final predefined CONUS grid (:numref:`Fig. %s <RRFS_CONUS_25km>`) uses a 25-km resolution and is meant mostly for quick testing to ensure functionality prior to using a higher-resolution domain.